S3-working-group/s3-practical-guide/docs/defining-agreements.md

 ---

-## S3 promotes a hypothesis-driven approach to decision making
+S3 promotes a hypothesis-driven approach to decision making.

 ![Any agreement or decision can be viewed as an experiment.](img/evolution/experiments.png)